lekha2000/Stramark_Training/Basics JQuery/Product Manager Application/README.md

     5. searching for products
     6. adding new product
     7. updating product details.
 The App should also be able to have CSS incorporated in it.

+## Steps To Run The File
+    1. Download the Product Manager Application Zip file
+    2. Open the Product Manager Application folder in VS Code
+    3. Calculator Folder includes
+        i.
+Day5Product.html
+        ii. day5Product.css
+        iii.
+Day5ProductManageAss.js

+    4. Right click on cal.html and open it in Default browser i.e, Chrome,edge etc.
+    5. Calculator home page will open which has Navigation bar that contain